Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal mass regression using a graph neural network

 Several LHC studies have explored the ML-based reconstruction of Lorentz-boosted particle decays~\cite{Ju_2020, ATLAS:2018wis, Komiske:2018cqr}, most often relying on PF candidates.
 While these studies show improved results over the traditional cutoff-based algorithms, their effectiveness in dealing with shower merging remains limited.
 This motivates an end-to-end strategy that minimizes intermediate preprocessing, enabling ML models to train directly on minimally processed detector data represented as detector images or permutation-invariant graphs, to predict the particle properties~\cite{Ghosh:2018gyw, Uboldi_2022, Andrews_2020, Adams_2019, ExaTrkX:2020nyf}.
 In CMS, data are organized into various tiers according to the level of processing~\cite{Petrucciani_2015MINIAOD, Peruzzi_2020NANOAOD}.
 While compact, clustered formats are optimized for most analyses, studies like this one require access to detailed calorimeter information available only in minimally processed data, which enables the reconstruction of merged-photon candidates using the mass regression described below.

 In the semi-merged regime of the \hag decay explored in this search, one pair of photons from the \Pa decay is resolved and reconstructed as two separate photons.
 At the same time, the other pair could be highly collimated and reconstructed as a single photon, or the secondary photon in this pair, while identifiable as a separate object, could remain unreconstructed.
 This can happen if the secondary photon is well separated from the primary photon, but is too low in energy ($\pt < 10\GeV$) to be reconstructed by the standard CMS PF algorithm, or the opening angle is large so that the secondary photon escapes into the endcap or falls out of the search window.
 In simulation, we find that at $\ma = 1\GeV$, the merged leg is dominated by true overlaps of the two photon showers, comprising more than 90\% of events.
-For higher masses, the semi-merged configuration with a soft secondary photon is the dominant contribution, accounting for roughly 75--95 (65--85)\% of events for \ma values in the range 3--5 (10--15)\GeV.
+For larger masses, the semi-merged configuration with a soft secondary photon is the dominant contribution, accounting for roughly 75--95 (65--85)\% of events for \ma values in the range 3--5 (10--15)\GeV, corresponding to cases where the secondary photon is contained within the regression window.
 To handle these cases, the mass regression mentioned above is used to determine the underlying \Pa mass directly from the crystal-level patterns in the ECAL, an approach similar to that developed in Ref.~\cite{CMS:e2e-massreg} and used in Ref.~\cite{CMS:Merged}.
+For larger \ma, a larger fraction of events have a secondary photon that falls outside the regression window, resulting in a single-photon-like topology and reduced signal efficiency in the final SR.

 While the approach described in Ref.~\cite{CMS:e2e-massreg} employs a convolutional neural network (CNN), this analysis uses a more advanced graph neural network (GNN), which has been found to outperform the CNN.
 The choice of a GNN was motivated by several factors.
 Graph convolution operations can naturally learn rotational symmetries present in the energy deposit patterns in the calorimeter in the presence of soft secondary photon deposits by utilizing permutation invariance, which is a challenge for CNNs, thus removing one level of complexity from the problem.
 The use of a graph format for the input data also enables the use of only those crystals that have energy deposited in them.
 This results in a substantial reduction of the problem size relative to CNNs, where the data are represented by large, very sparse, 2D grids.